noaa-pifsc/PIFSC-Tools-SQLPlus-Query-Metrics-IBBS/README.md

         -   This preparation folder will be used to build and execute the docker container
     -   #### Specify the DB credentials
         -   In the preparation folder update the DB_credentials.sql file to specify the Oracle SQL\*Plus database connection string (e.g. **$base_docker_directory**/sqlplus-query-metrics-ibbs-remote/docker/src/SQL/credentials/DB_credentials.sql for the remote scenario)
--   \*Note: more information about the setup procedure for this forked project is available in the [SQLPlus Query Metrics README](https://github.com/noaa-pifsc/PIFSC-Tools-SqlPlus-Query-Metrics?tab=readme-ov-file#forked-repository-implementation)
+-   \*Note: more information about the setup procedure for this forked project is available in the [SQM README](https://github.com/noaa-pifsc/PIFSC-Tools-SqlPlus-Query-Metrics?tab=readme-ov-file#forked-repository-implementation)

 ## Building/Running Container
 -   In the preparation folder execute the appropriate build and deploy script for the given scenario